 Designer: This is Jill’s larger market.
 It’s a wide net, but since Jill is looking to focus on a niche she’ll need to be more specific.

 Web Designer: This is a huge step in narrowing down the type of client Jill is targeting.
 Most designers stop at this level of specificity.
 But it’s not a niche yet.

 E-commerce Designer: Now we’re talking.
 Jill took some time to determine what aspect of web design she enjoys the most and where she feels she can provide the most value.
-For her e-commerce design has always been a long suit.
+For her e-commerce design has always been a strength.
 She’s found her niche.
 But Jill isn’t done yet.

 Shopify Designer: Jill realizes a majority of the e-commerce sites she’s worked on in the past have been Shopify sites.
 She researches the Shopify ecosystem and determines there’s plenty of opportunities to keep her business busy and profitable.
 So she decides to take things a step further by targeting a niche within a niche.
 Meta.

 Committing yourself to a niche market can be scary.
 It might feel like you’re excluding a potentially large client base.
 But from the client’s perspective what you’re really doing is eliminating the amount of competing designers by marketing yourself as the obvious choice for the niche market you’re targeting.
 For example, if you were a client whose business depended on Shopify, and you had to choose between hiring Jack who markets himself as a general “Web Designer” or Jill who markets herself as a “Shopify Designer” the decision would be easy.
 Jill also has the advantage of being found easier than Jack.
 The clients who specifically need Shopify help are more likely to run across Jill who happens to be a big fish in a small pond, than they are Jack who is just one of a zillion fish in the huge web design ocean.